 An Urban Canoe Adventure

-Greater Manchester is not the first place I’d think of as a canoeing destination, but if you look at the map, there’s quite a few waterways, and the source of the River Mersey is just one.
+Greater Manchester is not the first place I'd think of as a canoeing destination, but if you look at the map, there are quite a few waterways, and the source of the River Mersey is just one.

 This was going to be very different to where we normally paddle, and now having to avoid submerged shopping trollies (and bikes) more than trees, the smell of fumes and debris instead of smells of the countryside (read farmyard manure), and with the sound of traffic and jet planes instead of birdsong, cows, and sheep.